Dubai Sports Council And Beyond Riyada Organise Virtual Dubai Sports Academy Forum - UrduPoint

 Dubai Sports Council And Beyond Riyada Organise Virtual Dubai Sports Academy Forum

+The Dubai Sports Council, in association with Beyond Riyada, has organised a Dubai Sports Academy Online Forum on June 20, 2020, which will discuss the concerns within sports due to COVID-19

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 19th Jun, 2020) The Dubai Sports Council, in association with Beyond Riyada, will organise a Dubai Sports academy Online Forum on June 20, 2020, which will discuss the concerns within sports due to COVID-19.
+DUBAI (UrduPoint / Pakistan Point News - 19th Jun, 2020) The Dubai Sports Council, in association with Beyond Riyada, has organised a Dubai Sports Academy Online Forum on June 20, 2020, which will discuss the concerns within sports due to COVID-19.

 New rules, regulations, and requirements will be presented and shared with academies, parents and other attendees including the media.
 Overall helping assist their return to training and playing outdoors whilst following the new directives from the Dubai Sports Council authorities to keep children safe.